{{ result.summaryTitle }}

 Index overhead

-Extra storage for indexes, labels, segment metadata, or routing structures that are not already included in event size.
+Extra storage for indexes, labels, segment metadata, routing data, or similar backend structures.

 Reserve allowance

-Planning headroom added for bursts, delayed arrivals, and uneven storage distribution.
+Planning headroom for bursts, late arrivals, replay, and uneven storage distribution.

 References: